Watts-Lab/team_comm_tools/docs/source/features_conceptual/discursive_diversity.rst

 Related Features
 *****************
 Discursive Diversity is the core feature within an umbrella group of discursive features.
 The other three features in this umbrella --- Variance in Discursive Diversity, Incongruent Modulation, and Within-Person Discursive Range --- all use conversation chunking and build on the central feature.
 These features capture the diversity of semantic content within a conversation and how this diversity changes over time, whereas the primary Discursive Diversity metric captures the overall diversity of semantic content within a conversation.
+A related measure of the diversity of topics discussed in a conversation is :ref:`information_diversity`.